What is a questionnaire?

 Here are a few steps to help you get into the right mindset.

-1. Keep the respondent front and center
+1. Keep the respondent front and centre

 A survey is the process of collecting information from people, so it needs to be designed around human beings first and foremost.